Are you Making Excuses?

 When it really comes down to it, there is no set standard routine or regimen that works for everyone.
 What works for one person might not work for you.
 The key is to try different schedules or programs until you land on something that you enjoy and can keep up with on a consistent basis.

 Exercise is one of the best ways to manage stress because it boosts your brain’s “feel-good” neurotransmitters called endorphins.
 Also, by solely focusing on your body’s motions for a period of time, you focus less on the day’s stresses, at least for a while.
-According to an article by the Mayo Clinic exercise also reduces symptoms associated with anxiety and depression, while also improving sleeping patterns.
+Another big plus is that you will sleep better.

 Confidence and Creativity